-Since moving to Detroit six years ago, my work has engaged questions of dance’s ephemeral conditions and capacity to take place, further interrogating the importance of architectural space in art-making and its reception.
-From the studio to the factory to the residency to the home, my current project has been centered on questions about gender politics in relation to these (dance’s) domestic habitats.
+My work traverses the planes of performance, choreography, dance, video, and text-based materials, and is often tethered to a very specific set of concepts and research methods.
+A primary focus is on artistic space and its political, affective, historical, and material dimensions.
+From the studio to the factory to the residency to the home, my more recent projects have been centered on questions about gender politics in relation to dance’s domestic habitats – architectural, institutional, disciplinary, and its systems of relation and reception.
 An essentially mobile and fleeting form, I wonder about dance’s resistance to capture or staying in place as it relates to its (domestic) trappings and (disciplinary) home.
 For me, dance is inherently promiscuous.